WWE Hall of Fame: Warrior Award

-In 2015, WWE introduced the Warrior Award for those who have "exhibited unwavering strength and perseverance, and who live life with the courage and compassion that embodies the indomitable spirit of the Ultimate Warrior."
+In 2015, WWE introduced the Warrior Award for those who had "exhibited unwavering strength and perseverance, and who live life with the courage and compassion that embodies the indomitable spirit of the Ultimate Warrior".

-While WWE promotes Warrior Award recipients as Hall of Fame inductees, they are not included in the Hall of Fame section at WWE.com and an image gallery which shows "every WWE Hall of Famer ever" does not contain any recipient.
+While WWE promoted Warrior Award recipients as Hall of Fame inductees, they were not included in the Hall of Fame section at WWE.com and an image gallery which shows "every WWE Hall of Famer ever" does not contain any recipient.

 The award was created following the Ultimate Warrior's death.
 During his April 2014 Hall of Fame speech shortly before his death, he proposed that there be a special category called the "Jimmy Miranda Award" for WWE's behind-the-scenes employees.
 Miranda, who died in 2002, was part of the WWE merchandise department for more than 20 years.
 Former WWE ring announcer Justin Roberts expressed disappointment at how WWE used portions of Warrior's Hall of Fame speech to promote the award but left out Warrior's intentions of honoring WWE's off-screen employees.
 WWE responded, "It is offensive to suggest that WWE and its executives had anything, but altruistic intentions in honoring Connor and his legacy with The Warrior Award", adding that "moving forward the award will be given annually to acknowledge other unsung heroes among WWE's employees and fans".
-Since 2019 all recipients have been either current or former WWE employees.
+From 2019 until its discontinuation in 2024, all recipients had been either current or former WWE employees.

-Traditionally, Dana Warrior, the widow of the Ultimate Warrior, presents the award.
+Traditionally, Dana Warrior, the widow of the Ultimate Warrior, presented the award.
+Dana Warrior was released from the company in 2023, and the Warrior Award was discontinued.

 Legacy inductees

 In 2016, WWE introduced a new category for the Hall of Fame called the "Legacy" wing.
 Inductees in this category are from several eras of wrestling history, going back to the early 20th century.
 All but two inductees, Hisashi Shinma and MSG Network creator Joseph Cohen, have been inducted posthumously.
 Legacy inductees are recognized with a video package at the ceremonies.

-The Legacy wing also has some criticism around it, specifically regarding the abbreviated way of the inductions.
+The Legacy wing has received criticism, specifically regarding the abbreviated way of the inductions.
 Journalist Dave Meltzer said "this is the category they (WWE) use to honor people who, for whatever reason, they don't feel are marketable names to the modern audience to put in their actual Hall of Fame".
 Promoter and manager Jim Cornette criticized the fact that recognizable names like Jim Londos or El Santo were part of a video package.
-Legacy inductees are not announced before the ceremonies and families of posthumous inductees are not notified of their inductions.
-This practice has been criticized by family members of Legacy inductees Bruiser Brody and Ethel Johnson.
+Previously, Legacy inductees were not announced before the ceremonies and families of posthumous inductees were not notified of their inductions.
+This practice was criticized by family members of Legacy inductees Bruiser Brody and Ethel Johnson.
+The Legacy wing was discontinued in 2021, but was reinstated in 2025, now with inductees announced beforehand as well as having their families present and acknowledged at the ceremony.